conan-io/conan-io.github.io/_posts/2024-09-03-New-finalize-method.markdown

 caching efficiency intact while ensuring that cache integrity is preserved.
 Let’s see in deep detail with a typical workflow:

-1. A package is updated/modified
+1. A package is installed
 2. The package is tested locally in order to verify the changes are correct.
-During this step, some cache files could be generated.
+During this step, files could be generated in the Conan local cache package folder.
 In the case of “Meson”, ``.pyc``
 3. Upload the modified package to a remote.
-Conan will perform an integrity check on the local cache before uploading the package when called with the ``–check`` flag.
+Conan will perform an integrity check on the local cache before uploading the package when called with the ``-–check`` argument.
 This would historically fail because the cache is now “dirty”.
-Those .``pyc`` files have been created automatically in the ``package_folder`` and Conan caught the mismatch.
+Those ``.pyc`` files have been created automatically in the ``package_folder`` and Conan caught the mismatch.

 This is a simplified version of the current *Meson* package method, where Python bytecode generation has been disabled: